 - 4. System Design

 - 6. Testing

 - 10. Maintenance

 When developing custom software, you will have to start off with all the ideas on the table.
 Then, narrow down and create a concrete plan by the end of this step and also filtration through several sub-stages.

 The second stage in custom software development is the conceptualization of the idea and planning.
 All custom software development projects proceed to this stage after conceptualization of ideas and brainstorming.
 The idea of building software comes as a solution to address issues that arise in an industry or business.
-The custom software development company needs to create a new solution to the issues rather than turning to the available software options.
+The custom software development company like Volpis needs to create a new solution to the issues rather than turning to the available software options.

 Planning involves assessing the entire project to determine the drawbacks and possible benefits of the project.
 The planning stage also focuses on the specific problem, gathering the necessary information and a review of the data that is already available.
 However, as you start your planning, you need to have the following things in mind: